alber70g/fishedde/README.md

 ## Contents

 There's a set of commands that I use frequently.
 You might like it or not, feel free to copy and reuse.

+If you have fixes, or ways to make the commands better, please [fork](https://github.com/alber70g/fishedde/fork) and send a pull request

 > Mention the repo `albert70g/fishedde` when you do so

 ### Git Commands

 - `gcl`
   git clone command that takes creates a directory for the owner and clones in that directory

 ```
  $ gcl git@github.com:alber70g/fishedde.git